zammad/zammad-admin-documentation/system/integrations/pgp/index.rst

    your Zammad email account.

-   For **encrypting** *outgoing* emails, you have to import the public key of the cusomter's email account.
+   For **encrypting** *outgoing* emails, you have to import the public key of the customer's email account.

    For **verifying the signature** of signed *incoming* emails, you have to import the public key of the customer.

-   For **decrypting** of encrypted *incoming* emails, you have to import the public key of the customer.
+   For **decrypting** of encrypted *incoming* emails, you have to import the private key of your Zammad email account.

 Import keys from a file
 ```````````````````````